 Along with being a Senior Fellow at FSI, Saumitra Jha is an associate professor of political economy at the Stanford Graduate School of Business, and convenes the Stanford Conflict and Polarization Lab.

 Jha’s research has been published in leading journals in economics and political science, including Econometrica, the Quarterly Journal of Economics, the American Political Science Review and the Journal of Development Economics, and he serves on a number of editorial boards.
 His research on ethnic tolerance has been recognized with the Michael Wallerstein Award for best published article in Political Economy from the American Political Science Association in 2014 and his co-authored research on heroes with the Oliver Williamson Award for best paper by the Society for Institutional and Organizational Economics in 2020.
 Jha was honored to receive the Teacher of the Year Award, voted by the students of the Stanford MSx Program in 2020.

 Saum holds a BA from Williams College, master’s degrees in economics and mathematics from the University of Cambridge, and a PhD in economics from Stanford University.
-Prior to returning to Stanford, he was an Academy Scholar at Harvard University.
-Saum has been a Fellow of the Niehaus Center for Globalization and Governance and the Center for the Study of Democratic Politics at Princeton University and received the Michael Wallerstein Award for best published article in Political Economy from the American Political Science Association in 2014 for his research on ethnic tolerance.
-Saumitra has consulted on economic and political risk issues for the United Nations/WTO, the World Bank and other organizations.
-Having grown up in England, Scotland and the Indian Himalaya, Saum's research interests now take him to Israel, Japan, Mexico and elsewhere.
+Prior to rejoining Stanford as a faculty member, he was an Academy Scholar at Harvard University.
+He has been a fellow of the Niehaus Center for Globalization and Governance and the Center for the Study of Democratic Politics at Princeton University, and at the Center for Advanced Study in the Behavioral Sciences at Stanford.
+Jha has consulted on economic and political risk issues for the United Nations/WTO, the World Bank, government agencies, and for private firms.